 What is the academic structure of the Universidad de La Habana program?

 The academic structure of this program consists of the following courses:

 Do I have to take a Spanish course if I'm already fluent in Spanish?

-It looks at a panorama of Cuban culture and patrimony to help students better understand their host communities.
+Cuba: Culture, Art, and Society - This mandatory program course, from an anthropological perspective, looks at a panorama of Cuban culture and heritage to help students better understand their host communities.
 It looks at aboriginal Cuban cultures, 18th and 19th century events, and the growth of cultural and scientific societies.
 It also explores Cuban linguistics, as well as museums showcasing art, ethnology, ethnography and anthropology.
 It focuses on management of historical and cultural patrimony and tourism, as well as case studies such as the urban centers of Baracoa and Habana Vieja (Old Havana).
-Cultural values surrounding as collections, paintings, recordings, literature, architecture, and film, and well as racial and demographic issues, are explored.
+Cultural values surrounding collections, paintings, recordings, literature, architecture, and film, and well as racial and demographic issues, are explored.

 What is the Universidad de la Habana like?